Loevland/ctf-workshop/rev/password_check/writeup/README.md

 ### Solution 2
-If we run `strings password_checker`, we will see the following string within the binary:
+If we run `strings password_checker`, we will see the following strings in the binary:
 ```
 TD{youw
 illno